How can I obtain a mineral analysis or your water quality report?

 Is steam distillation the same as reverse osmosis?

 No. Steam distillation super heats the water to eliminate all minerals within a tolerance of 0-1 (or perhaps 0-2 ppm TDS), recollects the steam, and condenses it back into a liquid form.
 Reverse osmosis sends water through membrane filtration and other treatments to produce purified drinking water.
 The TDS of reverse osmosis water varies widely from close to 0 to up to 50 or more.
 Kandiyohi Premium Water and Nature’s Crystal Drinking Water have a TDS of 22-27 due to the minerals that are added after purification to enhance flavor and health benefits.

-Who carries your water in my area?
+Where can I buy this water in my area?